Stedi/prettier-plugin-jsonata/README.md

 ## Status

 - The plugin supports all JSONata feature up to 1.8.6 version, and is backward compatible with 1.7.0 release.
-- The printer can output formatted code for any AST node type.
+- The plugin can output formatted code for any AST node type.
-- Only very basic formatting options are supported: `printWidth`, `tabWidth`, and `useTabs`.
+- Only `printWidth`, `tabWidth`, and `useTabs` formatting options are supported.
 - Native integration with code editors is not supported due to the lack of IDE extensions providing JSONata language support.
 Once such extensions are available, it should become possible to format JSONata documents on save when this plugin is installed.

 ## Install